 But one important factor to consider when signing up with BigCommerce is their ownership and hosting catch that comes with being a fully hosted platform.
-Once you create an eCommerce site with BigCommerce, you’re stuck there; you can’t move your website to any other web hosting provider.
+Once you create an online store with BigCommerce, you’re stuck there; you can’t move your website to any other web hosting provider.
 Plus, with BigCommerce your data is shared and you’re not the sole owner of the hosted space, it’s shared with other BigCommerce stores.

-Though, they do provide the option of integrating BigCommerce with your WordPress site so you can manage your content on the front-end with WordPress and the back-end of your store with BigCommerce.
+Though, they do provide the option of integrating BigCommerce with your WordPress site so you can manage your content on the front end with WordPress and the back end of your store with BigCommerce.

 WooCommerce is popular free eCommerce plugin for WordPress, nearly 1/3 of all online stores are powered by WooCommerce.
 Since WooCommerce is a WordPress plugin, this means you can take any WordPress website or blog and easily turn it into an online storefront with WooCommerce.
 It also means that if you want to use WooCommerce, you have to build your eCommerce website on WordPress.org.